ArduPilot/ardupilot_wiki/plane/source/docs/rtl-mode.rst

 The loiter radius at home is determined by :ref:`RTL_RADIUS<RTL_RADIUS>`, if it's non-zero, otherwise :ref:`WP_LOITER_RAD<WP_LOITER_RAD>` is used.
 Clock-wise or Counter-Clock-wise circling can be set by positive or negative values for the radius.

-Additionally, in firmware versions 4.0.6 and later, by setting :ref:`RTL_CLIMB_MIN<RTL_CLIMB_MIN>` to a non-zero value, the plane will climb that amount of meters, limited in bank angle by :ref:`LEVEL_ROLL_LIMIT<LEVEL_ROLL_LIMIT>` degrees until the additional altitude is reached, then begin the above return to home action from that altitude.
+Additionally, in firmware versions 4.0.6 and later, by setting :ref:`RTL_CLIMB_MIN<RTL_CLIMB_MIN>` to a non-zero value, the plane will climb that many meters, limited in bank angle by :ref:`LEVEL_ROLL_LIMIT<LEVEL_ROLL_LIMIT>` degrees until the additional altitude is reached, then begin the above return to home action from that altitude.

 Alternatively, you may :ref:`configure the plane to return to a Rally Point <common-rally-points>`, rather than the home location.